-Press and release the outer memory button.
+Press and release the auto memory button

 Press and release the auto memory button (AUTO-M) to recall stations from the autostored stations.
 One stored station will be selected each time; its frequency and channel number will be displayed.

 If no stations can be tuned after scanning operations, "A" will be displayed.